 Brick repair in Chicagoland falls into two categories that do not overlap.

 The second is section rebuild.
 When spalling or structural damage has affected a contiguous area - typically 15 or more bricks where the damage pattern is continuous rather than scattered - individual replacement becomes impractical.
 The affected section is taken down course by course to sound material, the wall is assessed for structural integrity, and it is rebuilt with matching brick and appropriate mortar.
-This is a different job category with different labor requirements.
-Costs run $300 to $900 for smaller sections and $40 to $90 per square foot for larger or full-elevation work.
+Section repairs covering 10 to 30 bricks run $500 to $2,000.
+Scope that reaches a full elevation is priced separately.

-Crown work and shelf angle repair, when needed, adds $500 to $2,000 depending on scope.
-These are often required alongside brick replacement when water entry at the top of a wall or above a window has been the driver of the brick damage below.
+Lintel replacement and brick reset, when needed, adds $2,000 to $5,000 depending on the number of lintels and the extent of brick displacement.
+These are often required alongside brick replacement when rusted steel above a window or door has been the driver of the brick damage above and below the opening.

-The decision between the two categories is not a judgment call made in conversation.
+The decision between categories is not a judgment call made in conversation.
 It is determined by the pattern and extent of damage on the actual wall.

 What Drives Individual Brick Replacement Cost

 Salvage brick sourcing.
 New reproduction brick rarely matches pre-1940 construction.
 Chicagoland has an enormous stock of homes built between 1900 and 1950 using Chicago common brick - a specific product with a distinct color range, surface texture, and dimensional tolerance.
 Sourcing salvage common brick from deconstruction yards adds time and cost.
-Expect to pay $3 to $8 more per brick when salvage sourcing is required, which it almost always is on visible elevations of older homes in Wilmette, Evanston, and Lake Forest.
+This is the right choice on visible elevations of older homes in Wilmette, Evanston, and Lake Forest, where Wilmette’s soft Chicago common brick dating to the 1920s through 1950s and Evanston’s pre-1920 lime-mortar stock both require period-appropriate sourcing.
+Modern reproduction brick rarely achieves a convincing match on pre-1940 structures.

 Bond pattern complexity.
 Running bond, the standard staggered pattern used on most residential construction, is the baseline.
 Flemish bond alternates headers and stretchers in each course, requiring precise cuts and careful alignment to maintain the pattern through a repair.
 English bond alternates full header courses with full stretcher courses.
 Both add skilled labor time compared to running bond.
 A Flemish bond repair on a 10-brick section can take twice the labor hours of the same number of bricks in running bond.

 Mortar matching.
-The Brick Industry Association Technical Note 7B on water penetration resistance identifies mortar joint integrity as a primary factor in wall performance.
+The BIA Technical Note 7B on water penetration resistance identifies mortar joint integrity as a primary factor in wall performance.
 Getting that mortar right on a repair job means matching both the composition and the color of the existing joints.
 On homes with original lime mortar from before 1920, the replacement mortar must be a lime-dominant blend - typically Type O or a custom lime-putty mix - to avoid creating a hardness mismatch that causes further spalling.
+The NPS Preservation Brief 2 is the federal reference standard on mortar compatibility for historic masonry; hard mortar on soft historic brick destroys the brick.
 Mortar testing and custom batching adds cost but is not optional.
-Hard mortar on soft historic brick destroys the brick.

 Access conditions.
 Ground-level repairs on accessible walls are straightforward.
 Repairs above the first floor require ladder staging or scaffolding.
 Work on the rear elevation of a home with no vehicle access requires hand-carrying materials.
 Chimney repairs require dedicated rigging.
 Access cost is real and it scales with height and complexity.